emilyhunt/advent-of-code/README.md

 This site is an attempt at learning and improving my skills working with web technologies.
 I'm solving [Advent of Code](https://adventofcode.com/) puzzles in web browsers!
 It's also a part of the [Backstage Advent of Code](https://github.com/emilyhunt/backstage-advent-of-code) group.

 The site is made with the web framework Svelte and built using Sveltekit.
 The site lives statically on GitHub pages.
-I might do some of the puzzles using Typescript, but I want to do more Javascript first before I make my life more complicated...
+I might do some of the puzzles using Typescript, but I want to make sure I'm comfortable with Javascript first.

 ## To-do list